Overview

 Course Structure and Study Time

 The course consists of five sessions and you will gain access to all of them on the course start date.
-You will have the opportunity to ask questions about the content of the course during a live chat session as well as on the course forum.
+You will have the opportunity to ask questions about the content of the course during a live Ask the Expert session as well as on the course forum.

 It should not take you more than two to three hours of study time per week to complete the course in four weeks.
 You will have, however, seven weeks to complete it.
 If after six weeks you have not completed the course, you will have to start it again the next time it is offered.